Studio D: Stikeman leadership (1990–96)

 Rina Fraticelli's parting words as she left Studio D was to warn that the NFB was "slowly dying away."
 It was left to Ginny Stikeman, one of the original members of Studio D, to oversee the long decline and eventual closure of the women's unit as the last of its Executive Producers.
-Fraticelli had laid the groundwork for some of the Studio's most ambitious films and Stikeman's experience as an editor and producer helped shepherd them to completion.
-In particular, Stikeman played an instrumental role in seeing two controversial feature-length films completed: Forbidden Love: The Unashamed Stories of Lesbian Lives and Studio D's only dramatic feature, Skin Deep, about a transman's obsessive relationship with a lesbian filmmaker.
+Fraticelli had laid the groundwork for some of the Studio's most ambitious films but it was Stikeman's experience as an editor and producer that shepherded them to completion.
+In particular, Stikeman played an instrumental role in seeing two controversial feature-length films completed: Forbidden Love: The Unashamed Stories of Lesbian Lives and Studio D's only dramatic feature, Skin Deep, about a trans man's obsessive relationship with a lesbian filmmaker.
 Also produced under Stikeman was Singer's feature-length documentary Wisecracks, about women comedians, which was called "ahead of its time."
 Stikeman continued to oversee New Initiatives in Film, which was frequently embroiled in interpersonal conflicts and accusations of institutional racism.

 New Initiatives in Film (1990–1996)

-Fraticelli and Sylvia Hamilton envisioned New Initiatives in Film as a multi-year funded program along the lines of the Federal Women's Film Program, but the NFB would only commit to one year at a time, with increasingly limited funds.
+New Initiatives in Film was envisioned as a multi-year funded program along the lines of the Federal Women's Film Program, but the NFB would only commit to one year at a time, with increasingly limited funds.
 Furthermore, filmmakers were hired only on short-term contracts.
-NIF was only supposed to represent Studio D's contribution to a NFB-wide effort to improve racial and ethnic diversity.
-However, NFB's Commissioner, François Macerola claimed that he was "not ready for an employment equity program involving the disabled, natives and visible minorities" and would maintain focus on women for the foreseeable future.
+NIF was only supposed to represent Studio D's contribution to a NFB-wide effort to improve racial and ethnic diversity but under Macerola it became the only program, further stretching its budget.
 A 1997 report Diversity On and Off the Screen claimed, "year after year NIF was the only thing NFB management had to show."
 The month before Fraticelli resigned was the first time in its history that the National Film Board recognized Black History Month.
-It had only two films to screen: Black Mother Black Daughter, by NIF co-creator Hamilton and NIF producer Claire Prieto, which won the 1990 NFB Kathleen Shannon Award; and Older, Stronger, Wiser, by Prieto and Brand, which was the first in the Women at the Well series of films on Black Canadian women.
+It had only two films to screen: Black Mother Black Daughter, by NIF co-creator Hamilton and NIF producer Claire Prieto, which won the 1990 NFB Kathleen Shannon Award; and Older, Stronger, Wiser, by Prieto.